 • Body compression: Rollover accidents or crushed vehicle compartments can trap and compress the body, leading to severe internal trauma.

 Each crash is different, but the risk of internal injuries is always high when there’s a sudden or forceful impact.
-That’s why medical evaluation is critical after any serious accident even if symptoms aren’t obvious right away.
+That’s why medical evaluation is critical after any serious accident even if symptoms aren’t obvious right away, especially when compared to other conditions outlined in our car accident injury guide.

 Symptoms and Long-Term Complications of Internal Injuries